 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-If you have a first mortgage, and you’ve thought about consolidating your debt or financing a big purchase or home improvements, you might have thought about taking out a second mortgage.
+If you have a first mortgage, and you’ve thought about consolidating your debt or financing a few home improvements, you might have considered taking out a second mortgage.

 - What is a second mortgage?

-- What can a second mortgage be used for?
+- Ways to use a second mortgage

 - Pros and cons of second mortgages

-- Applying for a second mortgage
+- How to get a second mortgage

 What is a second mortgage?